Home Visits: Your dog’s problems solved in the comfort of your own home:

 After my visit, I offer telephone support and advice.
 It is important that you continue to be confident and give your dog the confidence it needs to develop into the dog that you really want.

 In the event that a further visit is necessary or other problems present, it may be necessary to arrange a follow up session, which I offer on an hourly basis.
-The initial appointment generally lasts around three hours following prior completion of a questionnaire to give essential background information.
+The initial appointment generally lasts around three hours following prior completion of a questionnaire to give essential background information, as necessary.